ltpitt/python-selenium-make-my-feed-great-again/README.md

 ## Introduction

+A Selenium script, written in Python, that automatically blocks bots (users ending with 5 or more digits) in your Twitter's notification timeline.
 This script was created as a simple exercise to learn Selenium automation.
 It's designed to interact with Twitter's website and perform certain actions automatically.

 **Please note:** This script should not be used by anyone as it may violate Twitter's rules.
 It's intended purely for educational purposes.